Time the part

 While many flights are stuffed to the gills, there are still days and times when empty seats can be found.
-Typically, that is more likely on flights that rise before the sun, or on off-peak travel days such as Tuesdays and Wednesdays, says Joel Frey, a spokesman for Travelocity.com.
+Typically, that is more likely on flights that rise before the sun, or on off-peak travel days such as Tuesday and Wednesday, said Joel Frey, formerly a spokesman for Travelocity.com.

-Gate agents tend to feel less pressured early in the day, says Lauren Sullivan, the North American site editor for CheapFlights.com.
+Gate agents tend to feel less pressured early in the day, says Lauren Sullivan, a senior editor at NBC and previously the North American site editor for CheapFlights.com.
 They may be more inclined to dole out upgrades if available.

 And don't forget to play an emotional trump card.
 Let the airline workers know if you're celebrating a special event like your honeymoon, Sullivan says.